nasman14/hello-world/README.md

 Just trying to get my feet wet in this new world filled with repositories, pull requests, branches, commits, etc.

-This is appearing to be a bit more complacated than I had imagined.
+This is appearing to be a bit more complicated than I had imagined.
 Maybe with a little more time and practice, this will all start to make more sense.

 Peace,